Introduction

 Project Failures and Success Rates

 Statistics show that a large percentage of software projects either fail or experience delays.
-According to the Standish Group CHAOS Report, about 29% of software development projects achieve their goals, meaning deliver on time and within budget.
-Poor communication, lack of planning, and changing requirements are presented as the main issues that caused the failure of 52% of the projects.
+According to the CHAOS Report, about 31% of software development projects achieve their goals, meaning deliver on time and within budget.
+Poor communication, lack of planning, and scope creep are the main failure drivers that agile software development methodology directly addresses, which is why the majority of high-performing teams now run some form of Agile or iterative delivery rather than waterfall planning.
 Common problems include the constant growth of project requirements, unclear initial objectives, and poor communication among team members, which worsen these problems.
 Most projects end up going over budget or failing to meet deadlines, so effective project management is critical.

 Rapid Technological Changes